-Now that this special time is slowly coming to an end, we’re beginning to settle into the ‘new normal’, which no doubt involves social distancing and less usage of public transport.
+With the UK’s roadmap lined out, we’re all beginning to settle into this ‘new normal’ and have different opinions about using public transport.
 If you’re like the estimated 14 million Brits tackling this challenge hands on and opting for the #cyclelife, we dedicate this guide to you.

 Whether you’re an avid cyclist or you’re just starting out, we’ve rounded up a few of our favourite routes across London, ranging in difficulty, to try out on Sunday afternoon post-lockdown.